tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### IssuePolicy

 - Name: bdqffdq:IssuePolicy
-- Definition: A NeedConcept that relates a UseCase to a set of supporting Issues.
+- Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Issues.
 - SubClass Of: IssueConcept; Policy

 ********************